emmatrowbridge/DFIR-Simulation/Windows_Phishing_Compromise/README.md

 The file validation/answer_key.json contains the expected answers used by the script.

-While it is included in the repository, you should not rely on it during the investigation.
+You should not rely on it during the investigation.

 The purpose of this case is to develop your ability to:

-interpret forensic artifacts
+Interpret forensic artifacts
-correlate evidence across sources identify phishing-based execution chains reconstruct attacker activity build defensible conclusions
+Correlate evidence across sources
+Identify phishing-based execution chains
+Reconstruct attacker activity
+Build defensible conclusions
 Final Notes

 A strong investigation is not about finding a single suspicious file.